Published by Carl Hedinger. Last Updated on November 3, 2023.

-Unless you’ve lived in the area for decades or pride yourself as a super adrenaline junkie, it’s going to take a while to complete all of the waterfall hikes in Asheville’s surroundings.
+Unless you’ve lived in the area for decades or pride yourself as a super adrenaline junkie, it will take a while to complete all of the waterfall hikes in Asheville’s surroundings.

-So in the meantime, we condensed things down a bit and want to share a few of our favorites, including roadside waterfalls, too.
-These are the best waterfalls near Asheville, all within a two-hour drive of this amazing city in Western North Carolina.
+So in the meantime, we condensed things down a bit and want to share a few of our favorites, including roadside waterfalls.
+These are the best Asheville NC waterfalls, all within a two-hour drive of this fantastic city in Western North Carolina.

 If you’re searching for something specific, here’s how we’ve organized this guide to Asheville waterfalls: